PsiACE/brand/README.md

 ## Credits

-- Bird Pattern Decoration on Ancient Chinese Bronze.
+- Inspired by Bird Pattern Decoration on Ancient Chinese Bronze.
 - [Loja](https://font.amru.id/loja/) - Free Sans Serif Font for Personal and Commercial Use.